favtuts/vb.net-tutorials/VB.NET8-Begginers/README.md

 MessageBox.Show(StrBrand & " " & StrModel & " " & IntBattery & " " & _
                 DoubScreenSize & " " & DecPrice & " " & BoolAvailability)
 ```

+# Lesson 6: Input Box

+We are going to create a form to get input data for First Name, Last Name, Email